Colt4D5/bakery-shop/README.md

 Utilizing MVC architecture helped keep me on task and organized with my code and I am happy with the results.
 I intend to improve this eshop in the future with much more functionality, as well.

 [Here](https://coltons-bakery.netlify.app) is a live link to the bakery shop website hosted through Netlify.

+Thank you for taking the time to check out my work.
+It is greatly appreciated.